The Feminine Genius Podcast because I was "distracted" in prayer.

 To uphold the values of being fierce, faithful, and feminine.

-To be a witness to the whole body of Christ by being exactly who we're called to be.
+To be a witness to the whole body of Christ by being exactly who we're called by God to be.

 The Feminine Genius Podcast is hosted, produced and edited by Rachel Wong

 Cover art, logo and design by Mariel Pahayahay